4 Notable Business Goals Salons & Beauty Businesses Can Achieve This Halloween

-A few of these scheduling software then provide a feature to integrate your booking page with all major social platforms, your websites, and your WordPress blogs.
+A few of these scheduling software like Appointy provide a feature to add a Book Now call-to-action on all major social platforms (Facebook, Instagram, Google MyBusiness), your website, and your WordPress blogs.

-Appointy is an online scheduling software for salons that takes care of all these steps an even more.
+Our salon scheduling software takes care of all these steps and even more.
 This is how it simplifies the customer’s journey from your social media page to finally booking an appointment with you:

-- going to your business website – direct Book Now button on the website/webpage
+- Going to your business website/ social media page: Direct Book Now button on the website or social media handles

 - Finding contact information: No contact information required to book an appointment with you

 - Physically making a phone call: Selecting a slot of their own choice from available slots